Agriculture, Nutrition, and Food Systems

 Credits: 4

 This course explores the economic, historic, geographic, scientific and cultural aspects of livestock and wildlife management in Namibia.
-Its people developed unique models of conversation, as alternatives to national parks and private land in managing wildlife and livestock.
+Its people developed unique models of conservation, as alternatives to national parks and private land in managing wildlife and livestock.
 Students will gain insight into this unique country and its animals, through lecturers, research, writing and direct interaction with practitioners in the study abroad component.

 Attributes: World Cultures(Discovery); Writing Intensive Course